'Empathetic' Rochester educator named Minnesota Teacher of Year

-"I was very humbled and surprised," Benjamin said.
+"I was very humbled and surprised," Benjamin, 43, said.
 "It's an honor to represent Minnesota educators with this recognition."

+As the state's Teacher of the Year, she will compete in the national contest and serve as an advocate for education.

 Benjamin is the 57th recipient of the title and was chosen by an independent selection committee that reviewed 75 candidates, which were then narrowed down to nine finalists.

-This fall will be Benjamin's 7th year in the Rochester district.
-Before that, she was a substitute teacher and a paraprofessional in the district and had taught foreign language classes to elementary students in Idaho.
+This fall will be Benjamin's seventh year in the Rochester district, where she also teaches ethnic studies.
+Before that, she was a substitute teacher and a paraprofessional in the district and taught foreign language classes to elementary students in Idaho.

-Teaching languages is a passion for Benjamin, who is a native Spanish speaker who grew up speaking, reading and writing in French while attending a French school in Guatemala City, Guatemala.

-Remembering her own experiences learning new languages has helped her understand students' struggles and insecurities, she said.

-"There's a lot of anxiety and perfectionism attached to language learning," she said.
-"I want my students to know that it's ok to make mistakes because that's a part of the learning process."

 Molly Murphy, assistant principal at Century High School, wrote a letter supporting Benjamin's nomination.
-In it, she wrote that Benjamin has an ability to vary instruction and adjust her lessons to specifically meet her students' needs.
-"Natalia creates an open, supportive environment with mutual respect among the students," Murphy wrote.
+In it, she wrote that "Natalia sets her students up for success by fostering a safe, positive and welcoming learning environment for every child."
+Her classrooms are an "open, supportive environment with mutual respect," Murphy wrote.

+Over her years of teaching, Benjamin said she's learned that supporting her students means more than focusing on the curriculum.

 "It pushed me to be more empathetic for my students as individuals," she said.
 "We found out there was a lot going on behind the cameras."